This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Overview | Manage Promotions

-To access the Promotions console
+To access the Promotions Admin console,

 1. Log in to the Foundation service for your business (URL provided by Infosys Equinox).